fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE4.md

 Click <kbd>Test and cutover</kbd>, <kbd>Launch test instance</kbd> and then <kbd>Launch</kbd>

-Wait until the test instance is launched and passed the 2 status checks, first there will be a conversion server
+First a conversion server will be launched, then the test server will launch.
+Wait until the test server is active and has passed both status checks

-Select the testserver and click <kbd>connect</kbd>
+Select the `testserver` and click <kbd>connect</kbd>

 Select `EC2 Instance connect`